 Here you can wander by the water in a rainforest of nīkau palms on the Pororari River Track or take a short 30-minute forest walk to a stunning beach on the nearby Truman Track.
 Get waterside for a serene stand-up-paddle or kayak on the Punakaiki Lagoon or Pororari River.

 Surfing on the West Coast sounds like it might be for pros, but conditions at Tauranga Bay are perfect for newbies too.
 Professional surfer and national surfing judge Mark Perana offers lessons and coaching for all levels, in sheltered Tauranga Bay with its long sandy beach and world-class waves.
+Or call Bazils Hostel & Surf School for a lesson or board hire.
 If you’ve never been on a board or you’re looking for some one-on-one pro tips, this is the place to come.

 With rapids to suit all abilities, stunning gorges, and underground river options, there’s lots to love about rafting on the West Coast.
 Based in Reefton, Inland Adventures can arrange grade 3 and 4 rafting adventures on the Grey and Waiau rivers.